How to Plan a Trip to South Africa

 Our Safari Adventure through South Africa from Kruger Park to the Midlands Meander and Beyond - The Best Road Trip of My Life

 South Africa is an unbelievable country, so full of life, culture and beauty unlike anything I’ve ever seen.
-It remains one of the most incredible places I’ve ever visited, while also being one places I’ve felt both deep sadness and, at moments, fear.
-I met women who couldn’t help but sing praises aloud because of how blessed they feel just to feel the warmth of the sun, game rangers who have so much passion for what they do that they exude excitement and reverence for every animal they encounter and experienced great generosity from many who had little to give.
+It remains one of the most incredible places I’ve ever visited, while also being one place I’ve felt both deep sadness and, at moments, fear.
+I met women who couldn’t help but sing praises aloud because of how blessed they felt just to feel the warmth of the sun, game rangers who have so much passion for what they do that they exude excitement and reverence for every animal they encounter and experienced great generosity from many who had little to give.
 At the same time I heard stories of sorrow and pain because of violence, frustration due to corruption and fear and uncertainty in what the future holds for the only place they call home.
-So while this is a travel guide for those looking to visit South Africa, it’s important to represent the full picture
+So while this is a travel guide for those looking to visit South Africa, it’s important to represent the full picture of what I experienced while there.

 How to Plan a Trip to South Africa